-Last Updated on Thursday, 14 May 2026, 22:41 by Denis Chabrol
+Last Updated on Friday, 15 May 2026, 5:24 by Writer

-The Carter Center, which observed Guyana’s general and regional elections last September, is recommending that the country’s Constitution be reformed to allow independent candidates to contest for the presidency.
+The Carter Center, which observed Guyana’s general and regional elections last September, is recommending that the country’s constitution be reformed to allow independent candidates to contest for the presidency.

 “Candidates for higher office must belong to a political party list to participate in elections.
-This is an unreasonable limitation on the freedom of association and on the right to stand for election, and
+This is an unreasonable limitation on the freedom of association and on the right to stand for election, and consideration should be given to allowing candidates to run independently.
+The law and electoral system should be reformed to allow independent candidates to contest the presidency,” says the Center.

-The Carter Center recalls that the electoral system was the subject of two legal disputes prior to the 2025 elections.
 The first contested the absence of a legal basis in the Representation of the People Act for independent candidates and small parties to effectively contest in geographical constituencies, alleging a violation of the rights to stand and to vote under the constitution and Article 25 of the United Nations International Covenant on Civil and Political Rights.
-According to the Carter Center, the applicant further argued that historical records show that reforms were meant to expand participation, not restrict it, and that the current framework unlawfully excludes independents.
-The Center also cites the second case that challenged the mandatory minimum

-requirement in section 11B of the Representation of the People Act (six constituencies, 13 candidates), arguing it is unconstitutional, creates an unreasonable barrier for smaller/regional parties, infringes political participation and equal representation, breaches democratic rights, and exceeds parliament’s authority.
+The Center also cites the second case that challenged the mandatory minimum requirement in section 11B of the Representation of the People Act (six constituencies, 13 candidates), arguing it is unconstitutional, creates an unreasonable barrier for smaller/regional parties, infringes political participation and equal representation, breaches democratic rights, and exceeds parliament’s authority.

 The Carter Center was instrumental in getting then President Desmond Hoyte to concede to demands by the then opposition for electoral reforms such as counting of the votes at the place of poll, posting of statements of poll on polling stations and a new voters list.